-Welcome to the largest website in the world, your Psychology of Shortcuts,
+Welcome to the largest website in the world, your Shortcuts Way of Living,

 with the Godfather of Shortcuts The greatest and most successful shortcuts of achievers and champions - of masters and millionaires.

 It's very important that you separate each hour.
 At the end of the day we're going to do and review, and create a short, powerful written set of instructions.

 1) You'll be paid 5000 dollars to go to 7 Kristi Lane, Woodbury NY tomorrow morning at 9am.
 Would you try to get there with or without a map or other written instructions?

 2) I just built a new house.
 Your job is furnish it and make it comfortable and ready in 30 days.
 Would you do it all off the top of your head, or be more comfortable with a written plan?

 3) You're inviting 125 guests to a party in one month.
 Would you call them all one by one to invite them, or would you ask them to commit to writing with a written invitation and RSVP?

 Would you have a list of who to invite, what foods/beverages, and so forth, or would you do it all from memory?

 All three of these are journeys most of us take in life. there's no way you're going to do any of these things without a written plan, correct?
 The written plan helps to make it happen faster, and better, true, or not?